Quarterly Census of Employment and Wages (QCEW)

 Finding Nonprofits in the QCEW

-In 2014, BLS started releasing nonprofit data at the national and state level but not the county level, following a similar methodology of record matching.
+In 2014, BLS started releasing nonprofit data at the national, state, county, and Metro Statistical Area (MSA) levels following a similar methodology of record matching.
 However, BLS improved that methodology by adding organizations called “reimbursables” that were not included in the IRS business register.
 Reimbursables are organizations that under state unemployment laws are not required to pay unemployment insurance contributions each quarter, but rather are allowed to reimburse the unemployment insurance system when a claim is made.
 Most states will restrict such units to 501(c)3 nonprofits.
-The QCEW micro data include information on reimbursables.
-More information is available here.
+The QCEW microdata include information on reimbursables.
+More information, including the full downloadable data tables for 2013-2017, is available here.

 The data available on this website combine the sets assembled by the JHU researchers with those produced by the BLS.
-Specifically, the national- and state- level aggregates by industry between years 2007-2011 and 2016 have been produced by the BLS whereas all the remaining aggregates have been produced by the Center for Civil Society Studies.
+Specifically, the national- and state- level aggregates by industry between years 2007-2012 and national-, state-, county-, and MSA-level aggregates for 2013-2017 have been produced by the BLS, whereas all the remaining aggregates have been produced by the Center for Civil Society Studies.